RamakrishnanK/socialbeam-dev/README.md

 ### Local System Setup
 * Clone the project into some direcrtory you want on your system.
-* From the console enter the app directory and you will find a folder named `setup`
-* In that folder there is a script named `install_socialbeam.sh`
+* From the console enter the APP directory and if you `ls` APP directory you will find a folder named `setup`.
+In that folder there is a script named `install_socialbeam.sh`
 * Executing this Script with appropriate argument would install Socialbeam with System Setup for both local box and Amazon EC2 Instance
-* In colsole `cd` to the setup directory and execute `source ./install_socialbeam.sh`
+* Give execute permission to the Script, from the APP directory, execute `chmod u+rwx ./setup/install_socialbeam.sh`
-* Now once you have sourced the script all you need to execute is `setup localbox`
+* Once the execute permission is set execute `./setup/install_socialbeam.sh localbox`
 * Sit back as the installation script will process and get everything needed on your localbox for Socialbeam to run

 ### Amazon EC2 Instance Setup